hashicorp/vault/website/source/docs/configuration/storage/mysql.html.md

 The MySQL storage backend is used to persist Vault's data in a [MySQL][mysql] server or cluster.

-- **No High Availability** – the MySQL storage backend does not support high availability.
+- **High Availability** – the MySQL storage backend supports high availability.

 - **Community Supported** – the MySQL storage backend is supported by the community.
 While it has undergone review by HashiCorp employees, they may not